-Dylan Eberle is a Scientist based in Massachusetts focused on site characterization, emerging contaminants, litigation support, and innovative remediation technologies.
+Dylan Eberle is a Scientist based in Massachusetts with more than 5 years of experience focused on site characterization, emerging contaminants, litigation support, and innovative remediation technologies.

 He assists clients with the characterization and remediation of soil and groundwater contaminated with both priority pollutants and emerging contaminants.
 His work with emerging contaminants includes working on sites impacted by per- and polyfluoroalkyl substances (PFAS) and 1,4-dioxane, along with lead authorship on publications in Chemosphere and Environmental Science and Technology.

-As part of a team, Dylan conducted a site characterization for PFAS at the former Plattsburgh Air Force Base targeting potential migration pathways of PFAS to drinking water.
+As part of a team, Dylan conducted an Expanded Site Investigation at the former Plattsburgh Air Force Base targeting potential migration pathways of PFAS to drinking water.
 He reviewed the current conceptual site model and helped develop a work plan to address data gaps and delineate PFAS impacts.
-Dylan also oversaw field operations to confirm that best practices were being followed to prevent cross-contamination and ensure data quality for these highly sensitive samples.
+Dylan oversaw field operations to confirm that best practices were being followed to prevent cross-contamination and ensure data quality for these highly sensitive samples.
+He has also been heavily involved in the interpretation of this newly collected data and updating of the conceptual site model.

 Dylan is actively involved in research to develop destructive remediation technologies for PFAS.
 His efforts have specifically focused on the development and evaluation of advanced oxidation processes for ex situ and in situ remediation of PFAS impacted soil, groundwater, and investigation derived waste.